Molecular Dynamics and Drug Selection

 for docking. ligand , output , save as pdbqt gives you

 the file asp.pdbqt in the location of your choice.

 This needs to be done for each and every drug you wish to run test

-I guess I have a hundred or so now by selection of active molecules
+I guess I have several hundred or so now by selection of active molecules

 from turmeric, green tea, milk thistle, raspberries, apples